joshualande/joshualande.github.io/_drafts/2014-02-07-learn-sql-information-retrieval.md

 ---
 layout: post
-title: Querying Information from an SQL Database
+title: Find What You Need to Know By Querying in SQL
 comments: true
 ---

-In this post, I will take the example recipes database from the previous post and work through successively harder SQL queries.
-This will introduce the basic operators in SQL like filtering, joining and aggregating.
+In the previous post, I went over the benefits of database normalization for correctly organizing data in a database.
+In this post, I will take the example recipes database worked out in the previous post and use it to ask successfuly harder SQL queriies.
+This querieis will allow me to introduce the basic operators in SQL like filtering, joining and aggregating.

 # THE SELECT, FROM, and WHERE Statements in SQL

+In our recipes database,
+we had three tables.
+One
-Our recipes example from before had three tables, one with the list of recipes, one with a list of ingredients, and opne mapping ingerdients to recipies.
-Given this database, there are all kinds of interesting questionts we could ask using our database.
+had a list of recipes, one with a list of ingredients, and one mapped ingredients to recipies.
+Given this schema, there are all kinds of interesting questions we could ask using our recipies.

-Imagine that we wanted to find all the ingredients in "Tomato Soup".
-As a first step, we could figure out the recipe_id for "Tomato Soup".
+If we wanted to find all the ingredients in the recipe for "Tomato Soup", we could first figure out the recipe ID for "Tomato Soup".
-Whenever we want to query information from the database, we use the `SELECT` statement:
+We always query information from the database using the `SELECT` statement:

 ```sql
 SELECT recipe_id